Famous Dave's Excellent Q3 2017

 As I have been closely tracking the news and following Famous Dave's closures, here is my tracking spread of company closures.

-Note how in the top right, I had 4 company owned units in Maryland and Virginia that match the 8 unit figure.
+Note how in the top right, I had 4 company-owned units in Maryland and Virginia that match the 8-unit figure.
 Those are the stores that have been re-franchised.

-Next, let's turn to the 10-Q to get the underlying details about the re franchises.
+Next, let's turn to the 10-Q to get the underlying details about the re-franchises.
 So netting out $750K in repair and maintenance credits, the company will get paid $228K ($2.35 million less $750K divided by 7) per unit, for the seven units.

 However, the company will now earn a 4% to 5% royalty stream from these units and operating leases risk moves to Elliot Baum's (the same guy who is a successful franchise and refranchised 7 Chicago, IL units in Q4 2015) balance sheet.
 Also, similar to Chicago, the Frederick, MD operating lease stays with Famous Dave's corporate and the royalty split is lower, as this must have been a more marginal performing unit relative to the group.

 Let's face it, Mr. Baum has got to review all the units with a fine tooth comb and he was able pick the performing units.
 The underperforming units have already been shut down, and Mr. Baum's group now has 8 units in a new operating territory.
 However, Famous Dave's needed a refranchising win, so the deal was win-win.